cablehead/stacks/README.md

 ## Todo

+- Only show Microlink action for Urls

-- editor
+- Preference panel

-    - Esc should ext
-    - Update StatusBar: Editor Esc, Exit meta+Enter Collect
-- add the Actions menu
-    - add Edit feature
+- Urls
     - add code to auto-detect Urls
-    - Only show Microlink action for Urls
+    - wire up Microlink action
-    - Add icons to action menu (stretch)

-- initialize theme to the system preference
+- Theme: initialize theme to the system preference
     - set a time limit when manually set

-- add an action to perform screenshot scrape
-- preference panel
+- Editor capture should create an xs.add row: with parent set to the id the editor was triggered on: this should be merged version that's put on the clipboard

 - better cursor handling
     - dedicated focus handling when the filter changes